 What rights do parents have?

-- Parents may obtain directory information at the discretion of the CSI Admissions & Records Office.
+- Parents may obtain directory information at the discretion of the CSI Office of the Registrar.

 - Students may sign a release form to allow third party access of their education records.